 There are various types of ejector pumps with differing levels of installation difficulty.
 If you want to try and install it yourself, some of the steps included are:

 However, it is best that the pump is installed by a professional plumber.
-If you suspect you need an ejector pump installed or would like to have an inspection performed, Precision Plumbing, Heating and Cooling will visit your home to assess the situation and offer solutions to fit your home and budget.
+If you suspect you need an ejector pump installed or would like to have an inspection performed, Precision Plumbing, Sewer Drain Cleaning will visit your home to assess the situation and offer solutions to fit your home and budget.
 We offer quality service and guarantee our workmanship for life.
-Precision Plumbing, Heating and Cooling proudly serves suburban Chicagoland…Is today soon enough?
+Precision Plumbing, Sewer Drain Cleaning proudly serves suburban Chicagoland…Is today soon enough?

 If you live in an area prone to flooding or just desire peace of mind, we highly recommend installing a battery back-up sump pump in your home to operate if the first pump fails.
 Battery back-up sump pumps are as powerful and effective as your main sump pump but turns on automatically when it is triggered under certain circumstances.
-Our plumbers at Precision Plumbing, Heating and Cooling are highly skilled in installing battery back-up sump pumps and our equipment ensures additional peace of mind through warranty coverage at a minimum of one year.
+Our plumbers at Precision Plumbing, Sewer Drain Cleaning are highly skilled in installing battery back-up sump pumps and our equipment ensures additional peace of mind through warranty coverage at a minimum of one year.

 If your area is prone to flooding and you have an existing primary sump pump, you will need a back-up.
 It is very important to have a functional back-up sump pump that can activate when your primary fails.
 All primary sump pumps will fail at some point, so it is always good to have a back-up installed just in case.
 Don’t want to be caught with a flooding emergency just to find out that your only sump pump is not working?
 Have us install a battery back-up sump pump for you today.